• Art Magazine

 Music

-Can dogs create art independently?
+Can dogs create art on their own?

 Photo by Carol M. Highsmith, via Wikimedia Commons